octopus-network/octopus-relay-contract/README.md

-# Octopus Realy Smart Contract
+# Octopus Relay Smart Contract

 Octopus Relay is part of the Octopus Network.